Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 The script will now be shown in the table.

-Please note that INTREXX GmbH assumes no liability for any errors caused by incorrect modifications.
+Please note that INTREXX GmbH accepts no liability for errors resulting from incorrect adjustments.

 To begin with, the data fields from the Intrexx application need to be identified.